 You also need to have an agreement (called a Payor's PAD Agreement in Rule H1) in place with your customers.
 This agreement can be completed on paper or electronically (online or by telephone for example).

 Your financial institution is responsible to review the forms and related processes that you intend to use.
 Your financial institution may also have a template agreement that you can use.
 You can also include the mandatory elements of the PAD agreement within another agreement or contract.
+Moreover, your financial institution must ensure you have commercially reasonable methods (which determines that you have adequate payor verification methods) in place for use when entering into a payor’s PAD agreement with a payor.

 All agreements must contain mandatory elements (found in Appendix II of Rule H1):